Crimean Roma: Origins

 When exactly the first Romani people arrived in Crimea and where they lived before coming to Crimea differs greatly among sources and remains a controversial topic in Roma studies.
 Professor of Roma history Vadim Toropov claims that the first Romani people to arrive in Crimea came to the peninsula in either the 14th and/or 15th century, having previously lived in the area of Byzantium, while Crimean Tatar writer Nedzhati Seidametov claimed they were Turkmen who came to Crimea alongside the Golden Horde, and Pavel Nikolsky says that they came in separate waves, first in the 13th century alongside the Golden Horde and then later Roma moved to Crimea from the Balkans; more and more historians accept the mixed origins theory for the ethnogenesis of the Crimean Roma, with the consensus being that different Crimean Roma groups arrived in Crimea from different places at different times.

 In the Crimean Khanate, the Roma, like people of other nations, were not harassed; the authorities did not persecute them and they were not treated with contempt.
 In Crimea, they led a sedentary and semi-sedentary lifestyle, engage in productive labor and music.
 In the 18th century, Islam became the traditional religion of the Crimean gypsies.
 Roma researcher Nikolai Shtiber wrote in his essay on Roma in Crimea:

 Historically, most musicians in Crimea were Crimean Roma, partially due to the stigma against musicians at the time.

 Subgroups

-There are three main subgroups of the Crimean Roma the Krimurja, the Urmacheli, and the Tayfa.
-There are also subgroups of within each of the Crimean Roma communities: however, the castes of some subgroups were somewhat fluid in that people who switched professions and assimilated into the caste of said profession would be considered part of the caste, and there was some mixing between different Crimean Roma groups, namely the Krimurja and the Tayfa.
+There are two main subgroups of the Crimean Roma the Krimurja and the Urmacheli.
+There are also subgroups of within each of the Crimean Roma communities: however, the castes of some subgroups were somewhat fluid in that people who switched professions and assimilated into the caste of said profession would be considered part of the caste, and there was some mixing between different groups.
 Crimean Roma are often called Chingene by non-Roma Crimean Tatars.
 Due to the fact that the different Crimean Roma all professed the Muslim faith and imitated Crimean Tatars in customs and dress, it was often difficult for the Russian population to tell about the Roma and non-Roma Crimeans at first glance.